Understand What Kind of Hemophilia your Child Has

 How Bleeding is Treated

-- 1To stop a bleed, your child will have his missing factor VIII or factor IX replaced through an infusion, into his vein.This is called factor replacement therapy.Advertisement
+- 1This is called factor replacement therapy.To stop a bleed, your child will have his missing factor VIII or factor IX replaced through an infusion, into his vein.Advertisement

 - 3As a parent, you must know your child's factor deficiency and level (for example, moderate factor IX), because this will determine the specific therapy he needs.